kuanrcl/mysql-migration/lab6/README.md

 GROUP BY firstname , lastname;
 ```

-Record the response time for comparison.
+This query will take about 40s to exeute, record the response time for comparison.

 Re-execute the query against MySQL HeatWave

 ```